Dance movement psychotherapist

 - observe your clients' physical movement to assess their behavioural, cognitive or emotional state

-- plan a series of movement sessions around a particular client or client group's requirements
+- plan a series of movement sessions tailored to a particular client or client group's requirements

 - deliver therapy sessions with a variety of clients individually or in groups